 Forming a nonprofit corporation, without capital stock, the Board of Governors created the Magnolia School- existing only on private donations and monies received from the tuition of its students.

-During the early years, the school operated with White Hall and a few frame buildings.
-In 1960, brick dormitories stared to sprout up on the campus: Riess Cottage and Stern Cottage.
+During the early years, the school operated with Whitehall and a few frame buildings.
+In 1960, brick dormitories stared to sprout up on the campus: Reiss Cottage and Stern Cottage.
 Bloom Hall, named after the founder, served as the cafeteria and auditorium.
 Soon after, Karen and Schwegmann Cottages were added.

 Through the able leadership of the Board of Governors and the professional staff, the building program has continued to grow through the years, with the school responding to the needs of the people it serves.

-Currently on campus there are five residential homes, sixteen vocational centers, an art studio and gift shop, greenhouse, and multipurpose center.
-There are also fourteen group homes dispersed throughout the local community.
-We also provide supports to those who choose to live and work in the community through our Supported Living and Supported Employment programs.
+Currently there are five residential homes on campus, twenty three vocational centers, an art studio and gift shop, greenhouse, and multipurpose center.
+There are also sixteen residential group homes dispersed throughout the community.
+Additionally, we provide supports to those who choose to live and work in the community through our Supported Living and Supported Employment programs.